Frequently Asked Questions About Our Program

 - Optimizing organizational strategic position and innovation within ongoing market reforms

-- Developing novel care models, such as accountable care organizations and mobile acute care teams
+- Developing novel care models, such as accountable care organizations

 - Cross and inter-cultural competence in service delivery

 - Health care disparities and direct community engagement

 - Engaging in effective change of organizational delivery systems